 Telesink Go SDK

-Telesink is built in Ruby on Rails, so Ruby came first, followed by JavaScript, PHP, and now the official Telesink Go SDK is here.
+Telesink is built in Ruby on Rails, but events come from all kinds of apps.
+Ruby came first, followed by JavaScript, PHP, and now the official Telesink Go SDK is here.

-It is deliberately tiny, uses only the Go standard library, and gets completely out of your way.
-One go get, one environment variable, and you’re sending real-time events instantly.
+It uses only the Go standard library.
+One go get, one environment variable, and you can send an event.

 Installation